Tyrone-Cartwright/sql-lab/queries.md

 ## list orders grouped by customer showing the number of orders per customer. _Rattlesnake Canyon Grocery_ should have 7 orders.

-SELECT Customers.CustomerName, COUNT('Rattlesnake Canyon Grocery') as OrdersCount FROM Orders INNER JOIN Customers
+SELECT Customers.CustomerName, COUNT() as OrdersCount FROM Orders INNER JOIN Customers
 ON Orders.CustomerID = Customers.CustomerID
 GROUP BY Orders.CustomerID;